JohannesHausch/SDI_Documentation/SDI_documentation/Nextcloud.md

 :align: center
 ```

-3. Now we can Open NextCloud with our student ID and passwords
+3. Now we can Open NextCloud with our student ID and password.

 ```{image} ./images/nextcloud_06.png